'Superfoods' everyone needs

 Omega-3s are most prevalent in fatty, cold-water fish.
 Look for wild caught (not farmed) salmon, herring, sardines and mackerel.
 Aim for two-to-three portions a week.
 Other forms of omega-3s are available in fortified eggs, linseeds and walnuts.
 These superfoods have the added benefit of being high in monounsaturated fats, which can help lower cholesterol.

 Soya: Superfood to lower cholesterol

-A study reported in The Journal of the American Medical Association (2003) showed that a diet of soya fibre, protein from oats and barley, almonds and margarine from plant sterols lowered cholesterol as much as statins, the most widely prescribed cholesterol medicine.
+A diet of soya fibre, protein from oats and barley, almonds and margarine from plant sterols and stanols can help reduce cholesterol levels.
 Consider tofu, soya milk or edamame (soya beans) - not soya powder.
 Soy sauce won't do the trick, either.
 One caveat: if you have a family history of breast cancer it is not recommended that you eat extra soya.

 Fibre: Superfood aids weight loss and checks cholesterol